Vijah/saga-tester/README.md

 If a `fork` verb is yielded, it counts as a generator call (and is executed synchronously inside the test).

-If a `retry` verb is yielded using a generator, it acts as a generator call verb for that generator.
+If a `retry` verb is yielded using a generator, it runs that generator as if it had been yielded itself.

 A generator is called during its execution if: